Fundament-Software/scopes/doc/docs/module-Map.md

     *fn*{.property} `discard`{.descname} (*&ensp;self key&ensp;*)[](#scopes.Map.fn.discard "Permalink to this definition"){.headerlink} {#scopes.Map.fn.discard}

-    :   erases a key -> value association from the map; if the map does not contain this key, nothing happens.
+    :   Erases a key -> value association from the map; if the map does not contain this key, nothing happens.

     *fn*{.property} `dump`{.descname} (*&ensp;self&ensp;*)[](#scopes.Map.fn.dump "Permalink to this definition"){.headerlink} {#scopes.Map.fn.dump}